Rwandan genocide: Means of killing

 On 9 April, UN observers witnessed the massacre of children at a Polish church in Gikondo.
-The same day, 1,000 heavily armed and well trained European troops arrived to escort European civilian personnel out of the country.
+That same day, 1,000 heavily armed and well-trained European troops arrived to evacuate European civilians from Rwanda.
 The troops did not stay to assist UNAMIR.
 Media coverage picked up on the 9th, as The Washington Post reported the execution of Rwandan employees of relief agencies in front of their expatriate colleagues.

 Butare prefecture was an exception to the local violence.
 Jean-Baptiste Habyalimana was the only Tutsi prefect, and the prefecture was the only one dominated by an opposition party.
 Opposing the genocide, Habyalimana was able to keep relative calm in the prefecture, until he was deposed by the extremist Sylvain Nsabimana.
-Finding the population of Butare resistant to murdering their citizens, the government flew in militia from Kigali by helicopter, and they readily killed the Tutsi.
+Finding the population of Butare resistant to murdering their citizens, the government flew in militia from Kigali by helicopter, who readily killed the Tutsi.

-Most of the victims were killed in their own villages or in towns, often by their neighbors and fellow villagers.
-The militia typically murdered victims with machetes, although some army units used rifles.
-The Hutu gangs searched out victims hiding in churches and school buildings and massacred them.
+Most victims were killed in their own villages or in towns, often by neighbors and fellow villagers.
+The militia typically used machetes, although some army units used rifles.
+Hutu gangs searched for victims hiding in churches and school buildings and massacred them.
 Local officials and government-sponsored radio incited ordinary citizens to kill their neighbors, and those who refused to kill were often murdered on the spot: "Either you took part in the massacres or you were massacred yourself."

 One such massacre occurred at Nyarubuye.
-On 12 April, more than 1,500 Tutsis sought refuge in a Catholic church in Nyange, then in Kivumu commune.
+On 12 April, more than 1,500 Tutsi sought refuge in a Catholic church in Nyange, then in Kivumu commune.
 Local Interahamwe, acting in concert with the authorities, used bulldozers to knock down the church building.
 The militia used machetes and rifles to kill every person who tried to escape.
 Local priest Athanase Seromba was later found guilty and sentenced to life in prison by the ICTR for his role in the demolition of his church; he was convicted of the crime of genocide and crimes against humanity.
 In another case, thousands sought refuge in the Official Technical School (École technique officielle) in Kigali where Belgian UNAMIR soldiers were stationed.
 On 11 April, the Belgian soldiers withdrew, and Rwandan armed forces and militia killed all the Tutsi.